Hit the ground running – a quick start guide for IBP time series data integration

 With this entry, I hope to facilitate the onboarding process of the new consultants in the area of IBP by explaining the principles of data integration.

-There are several ways to send data to IBP: HCI-DS (Hana Cloud Integration), open API (available since IBP 6.1) or web UI Data Integration app.
+There are several ways to send data to IBP: CPI-DS (Cloud Platform Integration for Data Services), open API (available since IBP 6.1) or web UI Data Integration app.
 The last one, even if it is the easiest to use, it is not automated and not suitable for large uploads.

-I will keep the focus on ETL- like integration using HCI-DS (Hana Cloud Integration) tool.
+I will keep the focus on ETL- like integration using CPI-DS tool.
 In the first part, I will discuss master data load while in the second one I will cover the transactional data.

 Data load into IBP core tables goes through the staging tables, the so-called “landing zone”.
 From here, after integrity checks, data will be either moved to the core tables or rejected.